Futian, Shenzhen: Economy

 As of 2022, the nominal Gross Domestic Product (GDP) of Futian District is 551.45 billion CNY (USD billion), second in the city behind neighboring Nanshan District.
 This figure is the third highest of all districts belonging to municipal-level cities in China.

 The Central Business District (CBD) of Shenzhen is a planned development project that began in the early 1990s.
 Located within the Futian district, it comprises an area of 607 hectares.
 The four sides of the district are delineated by Binhe Dadao, Lianhua Road, Xinzhou Road and Caitian Road.

 Many office high-rises and government buildings are located in the CBD, some of which are prominent buildings in Shenzhen, such as the Shenzhen City Hall (Civic Center), Shenzhen Library, Shenzhen Concert Hall, Shenzhen Development Bank building and the Shenzhen Convention and Exhibition Center.
 Located directly north of the CBD is Lianhuashan Park.

 Located in Futian District, Shenzhen City, Guangdong Province, Lotus Hill Park is an urban oasis of natural beauty, cultural heritage and recreation.
 Covering an area of about 194 hectares, the park was completed in 1997 and consists of several major parts, including a tropical-style lawn area in the south of the park, an artificial lake, Lotus Lake, and forested green areas in the west and north.
 Lotus Hill Park is not only an important place for citizens to relax and exercise, but also an excellent choice for tourists to explore the natural scenery and cultural heritage of Shenzhen.

-There are numerous skyscrapers in the CBD such as the SEG Tower, the Shum Yip Up Hills Twin Towers, China Merchants Bank Tower, the twin towers of East Pacific Center, and the 599 m (1969 ft) Ping An Finance Centre, which is the second tallest building in China and the fourth tallest in the world.
+There are numerous skyscrapers in the CBD such as the SEG Tower, the Shum Yip Up Hills Twin Towers, China Merchants Bank Tower, the twin towers of East Pacific Center, and the 599 m (1969 ft) Ping An Finance Centre, which is the second tallest building in China and the fifth tallest in the world.

 Wal-Mart China has its headquarters in Towers 2 and 3 of SZITIC Square in Futian District.